exercism/docs/building/configlet/lint.md

 - The `"contributors"` values must not have duplicates
 - The `"contributors"` values are treated case-insensitively
 - Users can only be listed in either the `"authors"` or `"contributors"` array (no overlap)

+### Rule: docs/ABOUT.md is valid

+- The file's presence is required
+- The file's contents must be non-blank
+- The Markdown must conform to the [Markdown standards](../markdown/markdown.md)
+- Links must be absolute (relative links are not allowed)

+### Rule: docs/INSTALLATION.md is valid

+- The file's presence is required
+- The file's contents must be non-blank
+- The Markdown must conform to the [Markdown standards](../markdown/markdown.md)
+- Links must be absolute (relative links are not allowed)

+### Rule: docs/LEARNING.md is valid

+- The file's presence is required
+- The file's contents must be non-blank
+- The Markdown must conform to the [Markdown standards](../markdown/markdown.md)
+- Links must be absolute (relative links are not allowed)

+### Rule: docs/RESOURCES.md is valid

+- The file's presence is required
+- The file's contents must be non-blank
+- The Markdown must conform to the [Markdown standards](../markdown/markdown.md)
+- Links must be absolute (relative links are not allowed)

+### Rule: docs/SNIPPET.txt is valid

+- The file's presence is required
+- The file's contents must be non-blank

+### Rule: docs/TESTS.md is valid

+- The file's presence is required
+- The file's contents must be non-blank
+- The Markdown must conform to the [Markdown standards](../markdown/markdown.md)
+- Links must be absolute (relative links are not allowed)

 ## Glossary